cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

     docker port payments-fixturenet-eth-geth-1-1 8545
     ```

-  * In MetaMask Flask, add a custom network with the following settings:
+  * In MetaMask, add a custom network with the following settings:

     ```bash
     # Network name